-This list is not exhaustive.
+There may be other protocols pertinent to a particular unit; these should be devised by the team and audited.
 A timely and regular audit and review cycle of all protocols and standards should be in place.

-All services should have written information available on the process of assessment, the types of pharmacological and psychosocial treatments available, how these interventions work, and how parents are involved in these processes.
+All establishments must have written information available on the process of assessment, the types of pharmacological and psychosocial treatments available, how these interventions work, and how parents/carers are involved in these processes.

-This written information should be accessible to young people, physically available and written in a style that they can understand.
+This written information must be accessible to young people, physically available and written in a style that they can understand.
 It can include: